jitsi/jitsi-videobridge/doc/simulcast.md

 `SimulcastLayersChangedEvent` message to the peer notifying it that the streams it receives have changed.

-It possible to ignore `SimulcastLayersChangedEvent` messages from the bridge and, instead, simply listen for data on the media tracks/streams.
+It is possible for endpoints to ignore `SimulcastLayersChangedEvent` messages from the bridge and, instead, simply listen for data on the media tracks/streams.
 The bridge will only send one substream of the simulcast at any given time.
 So, if for example you start receiving